Flone-dnb/sgc/README.md

 // ----------------- | -------------------         // you will just copy `GcPtr` object into another thread
 ```

-- You CAN call garbage collection from a non-main thread.
+- You can call garbage collection from a non-main thread.

 - Avoid situations when no `GcPtr` object is pointing to your `makeGc` allocated object to pass it somewhere else, for example: